 - Configure your Azure Active Directory (AAD) app to include the K2 API permission which enables the proper OAuth token flow.
 See Configure AAD and K2 Services for Inbound OAuth for more information.

-- In February 2019, Microsoft changed Custom Connectors in MS Flow from a Standard Feature to a Premium Feature, but this change was not yet enforced.
+- In February 2019, Microsoft changed Custom Connectors in MS Power Automate from a Standard Feature to a Premium Feature, but this change was not yet enforced.
 As of 31 January 2020, this requirement is enforced, which means you may need a Premium Microsoft subscription to use custom connectors.

 Add a K2 Workflow API Custom Connection